-- 1. Open the clips on the socket.

-- 2. Align the DIMM with the socket.

-- 3. Press the DIMM into the socket until the clips lock into the DIMM.
+- 1. Locate the memory retaining clips at both ends of the socket.
+Pivot the memory retaining clips outward. - 2.
+Locate the two notches on the DIMM and the two tabs on the socket.
+Align the DIMM with the socket.
+Make sure the nothes and tabs align. - 3.
+Press the DIMM into the socket until the clips lock into the DIMM.